 10. Beach Bars

 Chico’s Bar is the center of Montezuma’s night life.
 There is a circus or fire show almost every night and frequent impromptu dance shows.
-After our surfing lessons, we enjoy drinks at a table on the beach before returning for Thursday’s reggae night.

 * For more information on our tour check out: G Adventures Costa Rica on a Shoestring.